STRINGSTRING

 Score

-glnBRegulatory protein p-ii for glutamine synthetase; P-II indirectly controls the transcription of the glutamine synthetase gene (glnA).
+glnBRegulatory protein P-II for glutamine synthetase; P-II indirectly controls the transcription of the glutamine synthetase gene (glnA).
 P-II prevents NR-II-catalyzed conversion of NR- I to NR-I-phosphate, the transcriptional activator of GlnA.
 When P-II is uridylylated to P-II-UMP, these events are reversed.
-When the ratio of Gln to 2-ketoglutarate decreases, P-II is uridylylated to P-II-UMP, which causes the deadenylation of glutamine synthetase by GlnE, so activating the enzyme (112 aa)
+When the ratio of Gln to 2-ketoglutarate decreases, P-II is uridylylated to P-II-UMP, which causes the deadenylation of glutamine synthetase by GlnE, so activating the enzyme; Belongs to the P(II) protein family.
+(112 aa)

 Predicted Functional Partners: